hemingchen/RoboND-Localization-Project/README.md

 ![alt text](misc/obstacle_cross_section.png)

 Another lesson learned is that the above parameters need to be chosen carefully according to robot design and obstacles.
 For example, my custom robot originally had a tall chassis that had the laser scanner mounted also very tall.
 Consequently, the laser scanner was scanning the upper portion of the barrier, which however is not as wide as the bottom part.
 It made the robot think that it was still far away from the barrier and hence caused a collion with the lower part.
 By chaning the dimention of the robot, problem was solved.

+### Kidnapped Robot Problem
+While localization with Particle Filters, this robot can work kidnapped robot scenario.
+The way Particle Filter works is that it initializes itself with particles randomly placed across the map and then after some iterations of the resampling process, the particles will converge to the actual location of the robot.
+If kidnapped, this process will simply happen again and we will still be able to localize the robot.

 ## Future Work